The Forgotten: The Contraband of America and the Road to Freedom

 One hundred fifty years later, the Civil War remains a national obsession: Consider Americans’ battlefield pilgrimages and the plethora of books about battle strategy and generals.Yet the contraband story remains largely a footnote—intentionally overlooked, many scholars say, because it refutes the idea (still fiercely defended in certain circles) that the war had nothing to do with slavery and everything to do with the restoration of the Union or states’ rights.

-“Where we are drifting, I cannot see,” wrote abolitionist Lydia Maria child soon after Mallory, Baker, and Townsend made their historic escape, “but we are drifting somewhere; and our ate, whatever it may be, is bound up with these … ‘contrabands.’”
+“Where we are drifting, I cannot see,” wrote abolitionist Lydia Maria Child soon after Mallory, Baker, and Townsend made their historic escape, “but we are drifting somewhere; and our fate, whatever it may be, is bound up with these … ‘contrabands.’”
 Indeed, as runaways began inspiring hope among the enslaved, the issue quickly made national headlines, sparking a debate about what to do.
 Some Union generals, including George McClellan, maintained that they would not interfere with slavery and offered no refuge for the runaways.
 The question of what to do with the refugees gained increasing importance as the Union army pushed into the Deep South and discovered massive plantations abandoned by their Confederate owners.
 A chaplain with the Army of the Tennessee described how African-Americans “flocked in vast numbers—an army in themselves—to the camps of the Yankees,” likening the influx to “the oncoming of cities.”

 African-Americans, meanwhile, discovered that conditions in a contraband camp, depending on who was in charge and where it was located, were often worse than life on the plantation.
 Refugees in these makeshift villages of tents or shacks sometimes suffered abuse at the hands of Union soldiers, faced reprisals when Confederates infiltrated Union lines, were occasionally handed over when their owners came looking for them, and fell victim to smallpox and diseases that proliferated in the absence of proper sanitation.
 Increasingly, women and children arrived in the camps—barefoot and hungry after long journeys by boat, wagon, foot.
 “The suffering from hunger and cold is so great,” wrote a Union commander in Tennessee, “that those wretched people are dying by scores … sometimes 30 per day die and are carried out by wagon loads, without coffins, and thrown promiscuously, like brutes, into a trench.”